-ORANGE, MA (WHDH) - Two suspects accused of murdering a man and injuring his wife during a violent home invasion are being held without bail.
+ORANGE, MASS.
+(WHDH) - Two suspects accused of murdering a man and injuring his wife during a violent home invasion are being held without bail.

 Brittany Smith, 27, and Joshua Hart, 23, both pleaded not guilty to the charges Friday.
 They are accused of stabbing and suffocating 95-year-old Thomas Hardy and stabbing 77-year-old Joanna Fisher at their Orange house last week.
 They then allegedly stole Hardy’s car, along with credit cards and cash, and took off.
 They were found in a Walmart parking lot in Virginia days later.